 In particular, we face competition within the subscription television industry, which includes providers of paid television service employing technologies other than cable, such as direct broadcast satellite, also known as DBS.
 Competition from DBS, including intensive marketing efforts and aggressive pricing, has had an adverse impact on our ability to retain customers.
 Local telephone companies and electric utilities can compete in this area, and they increasingly may do so in the future.
-The subscription television industry also faces competition from broadcast companies distributing television broadcast signals without assessing a subscription fee and from other communications and entertainment media, including conventional radio broadcasting services, newspapers, movie theaters, the Internet, live sports events and home video products.
+The subscription television broadcast signals without assessing a subscription fee and from other communications and entertainment media, including conventional radio broadcasting services, newspapers, movie theaters, the Internet, live sports events and home video products.
 With respect to our Internet access services, we face competition, including intensive marketing efforts and aggressive pricing, from telephone companies and other providers of "dial-up" and digital subscriber line technology, also known as DSL.
 Further loss of customers to DBS or other alternative video and data services could have a material negative impact on our business.

 VARIABLE INTEREST RATES.
-At March 31, 2003, excluding the effects of hedging, approximately 42% of our debt bears interest at variable rates that are linked to short-term interest rates.
+At March 31, 2003, excluding the effects of hedging, approximately 45% of our debt bears interest at variable rates that are linked to short-term interest rates.
 In addition, a significant portion of our existing debt, assumed debt or debt we might arrange in the future will bear interest at variable rates.
 If interest rates rise, our costs relative to those obligations will also rise.
-As of March 31, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.7% and 5.6%, respectively, the weighted average rate on the high-yield debt was approximately 10.2%, while the weighted average rate on the convertible debt was approximately 5.3%, resulting in a blended weighted average rate of 7.9%.
-Approximately 78% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2003 as compared to approximately 79% at December 31, 2002.
+As of March 31, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.7% and 5.6%, respectively, while the weighted average rate on the high-yield debt was approximately 10.2%, resulting in a blended weighted average rate of 8.1%.
+Approximately 76% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2003 as compared to approximately 77% at December 31, 2002.